Apitax/StarterPack/README.md

 ##### Notes:
 * StarterPack utilizes Pip and Docker to build the application.
 For this reason, an internet connection is required on the machine you use to build these images.

+## Launching
+`docker-compose up --build`
+* `allow-cors` in config should be set to false unless you are using this application locally, for tests, or for development